arvisre/lfs207-study/README.md

 Every chapter is documented with real terminal output, lab exercises, problems I encountered, and lessons learned.

 Goal:
 LFCS — Linux Foundation Certified System Administrator
+Start Date:
+End Date:
+Certification Date:

 About This Repository:
 This is not a copy of course material.
 It is a first-person record of what I actually did, what broke, and what I learned from fixing it.
 Each chapter documents real commands run in a real environment, with actual terminal output.